kagaries/kaizo-installer/README.md

-# fabric-installer
+# kaizo-installer
-An Installer for Fabric
+An Installer for Kaizo Edition